4GeeksAcademy/machine-learning-content/export/random-variables.md

 A random variable is a variable that can take on different values randomly.

 On its own, a random variable is just a description of the states that are possible; it must be coupled with a probability distribution that specifies how likely each of these states are.
-A random variable X is a function that maps events to real numbers.
+A random variable $X$ is a function that maps events to real numbers.

 Random Variables may be discrete or continuous.